What is the constructivist learning theory, and how can teachers embrace this philosophy in their classrooms?

 - Students mostly find constructivist learning approaches to be more exciting and enjoyable as they learn by doing rather than memorizing or sitting.
 The learning experience is often more engaging.

-Criticism of the Constructivism Learning Theory
+Criticisms of the Theory

 The Constructivist Learning Theory is mainly criticized for its lack of structure.
 An individual learner might need highly organized and structured learning environments to prosper, and constructivist learning is mostly related to a more laid-back strategy to help students engage in their learning.